How Wage Advances Can Affect Your Loan Application

 How wage advances can affect your credit

-Wage advances are attractive to people not only because they are short-term, small, and generally incur no interest, but also because the lender is not required to perform a credit check and they often don’t report their usage to credit bureaus (although some do).
-Instead, they usually have simple requirements, such as being steadily employed and meeting a minimum income threshold.
-According to their websites:
+Wage advances are attractive to people not only because they are short-term, small, and generally incur no interest.
+Some people find them appealing because the lender is not required to perform a credit check, and they often don’t report their usage to credit bureaus (although some do).

 “There are no credit checks conducted against your credit file.
 Therefore, your future credit applications will not be hindered in any way by your MyPayNow use.” - MyPayNow